reepjyoti/Forensics-Tool-Hybrid-G-PRNU-Extractor/readme.md

 This is an updated Updated PRNU extractor (Lucas et al) based on the work of Muammar including customization for the native PRNU extractor
-Green channel PRNU extractor is being implemented along with Customization for different sizes and interpolation methods Also additionally, Li's PRNU enhancement is implemented.
-If enhnacement required uncomment 132-138 lines in lucasdigicamident.m
++ Green channel PRNU extractor is being implemented along with
++ Customization for different sizes and interpolation methods
++ Li's PRNU enhancement is implemented.
+If enhancement required uncomment 132-138 lines in lucasdigicamident.m

  - REEPJYOTI DEKA
    Eurecom,